JoshKaufman/ursa/README.md

 License
 -------

 Apache 2.
-See the top-leve file `LICENSE.txt`.
+See the top-level file `LICENSE.txt`.